MeryemB1/MeryemB1/README.md

  my name is Karim Meryem
  #### Design and devlopment
- - 👩‍🎓 currently a computer engineering student
+ - 👩‍🎓 currently a Data science student
  - designer and passionate with ui/ux 👩‍🎨
  - 👩‍💻 web devloper
  - i do some stuff for fun ✨